 - 1. Developers make changes and push them to the VCS repository. - 2.
-Optionally the translation files are updated (this depends on the file format, see Why does Weblate still show old translation strings when I've updated the template?). - 3.
+Optionally the translation files are updated, see translations-update. - 3.
 Weblate pulls changes from the VCS repository, see Updating repositories. - 4.
 Once Weblate detects changes in translations, translators are notified based on their subscription settings. - 5.
 Translators submit translations using the Weblate web interface, or upload offline changes. - 6.
 Once the translators are finished, Weblate commits the changes to the local repository (see Lazy commits) and pushes them back if it has permissions to do so (see Pushing changes from Weblate).